San Antonio Therapist Sexual Abuse Lawyer

 - Sexual dysfunction

-- Difficulty functioning and accomplishing day to day tasks
+- Difficulty functioning and accomplishing day-to-day tasks

-Warning Signs of an Abusive Therapist
+Warning Signs of an Abusive Therapist in San Antonio

 Listed below are signs that you may have an abusive therapist.